Community Health (BA)

 Competitive admission range (mean entrance average of last year's admitted students): Low 80s

-If you meet the academic requirements for your program but do not meet Laurier’s English proficiency requirement, you may receive an offer of admission that is conditional upon completing the LEAF program.
+If you meet the academic requirements for your program but do not meet Laurier’s English language requirement, you may receive an offer of admission that is conditional upon completing the LEAF program.
 You must first be eligible for LEAF program levels 3, 4 or 5 to receive an offer.
 After successfully completing level 5, you can begin studying in your program full time.

-Laurier English & Academic Foundation Program
+Laurier English & Academic Foundation (LEAF) Program

 In Level 5 of the LEAF program, you are required to complete a course for credit, which helps you get a head start towards completing your degree.
 To complete the LEAF program successfully, you must achieve a minimum grade of 70% in each LEAF program course, complete a half-credit university course and obtain a minimum overall average of 70% in Level 5.